 - And like in the comics, Venom - with the symbiote being rejected (and nearly killed), while Eddie Brock had been fired from the Daily Bugle and repeatedly humiliated.

-- The Veggie Tales episode "Larry-Boy and the Rumor Weed" actually begins with the title superhero accidentally creating the title weed by knocking a plant off a building and onto some power lines.
+- The VeggieTales episode "Larry-Boy and the Rumor Weed" actually begins with the title superhero accidentally creating the title weed by knocking a plant off a building and onto some power lines.

-- Doc Venture in The Venture Brothers has a singular talent for this.
+- Doc Venture in The Venture Bros. has a singular talent for this.
 Baron Ünderbheit became his enemy after an unspecified lab experiment blew off his jaw, The Monarch—probably justifiably—blames him for some college Noodle Incident that ruined his life, and Richard Impossible lost his mind after his wife tried to leave him for Rusty.

-- In The Avengers: Earth's Mightiest Heroes, Tony Stark "creates" the villainous Energy Being Wonder Man.
-When Simon Williams' company goes under because of Tony Stark, Simon is prompted by his brother (Grim Reaper, an agent of H.Y.D.R.A.) to volunteer for an experiment conducted by MODOK to gain the power he needs to take his revenge.
+- In The Avengers: Earth's Mightiest Heroes!, Tony Stark "creates" the villainous Energy Being Wonder Man.
+When Simon Williams' company goes under because of Tony Stark, Simon is prompted by his brother (Grim Reaper, an agent of HYDRA) to volunteer for an experiment conducted by M.O.D.O.K. to gain the power he needs to take his revenge.
 Tony was actually trying to help him by employing him, but he didn't get around to actually saying this to him.

-- In Teenage Mutant Ninja Turtles (2012), the Turtles accidently cause Snake's mutation by sending a van smashing into the front of the Kraang's lair as a distraction (so that they could sneak in).
+- In Teenage Mutant Ninja Turtles (2012), the Turtles accidentally cause Snake's mutation by sending a van smashing into the front of the Kraang's lair as a distraction (so that they could sneak in).
 In the crash some Mutagen that was in the back of the van gets splattered over Snake, thus mutating him into Snakeweed.